Ph.D., University of Virginia, 2015

 B.A., University of Michigan, 2007

 Music History and Appreciation

 Electronic Music DJing and Production

 “Pacifica Radio’s Music from the Hearts of Space and the Ambient Sound of California’s New Age.”
-Journal of the American Musicological Society 74.1 (forthcoming Spring 2021).
+Journal of the American Musicological Society 74.1 (Spring 2021): 43–90.

 “‘What Music Isn’t Ambient in the 21st Century?’: A Design-Oriented Approach to Analyzing and Interpreting Ambient Music Recordings.”
 In The Routledge Companion to Popular Music Analysis: Expanding Approaches, edited by Ciro Scotto, Kenneth M. Smith, and John Brackett.
 New York: Routledge, 2018.